Christopher (1811 ship)

 Christopher was launched in Quebec in 1811.
 She transferred her registry to Britain, and then sailed between Quebec and Britain.
 She made one voyage to India under license from the British East India Company (EIC).
 She was last listed in 1820.

 Career

-A letter dated 16 March 1812 reported that Christoper had been re-registered at London.
+A letter dated 16 March 1812 reported that Christopher had been re-registered at London.

 Christopher first appeared in Lloyd's Register (LR) in 1812 with S. Coward, master, Idle & Co., owners, and trade London–Quebec.

 LR for 1818 showed Christophers master changing from T.Rowe to Lockerby, and her trade from Liverpool–Charleston to Liverpool–Calcutta.
 Her owners were Gilchrist & Co.

 A list of vessels sailing to India under license from the EIC, showed Christopher, W. Lockerby, master, and G. Gilchrist, owner, sailing for Bombay on 2 June 1818.